AngelKitty/IDA7.0/README.md

 **Install IDA7.0**

-Here, we take the Ubuntu18.04 as an example.We can download the [idafree70_linux.run](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_linux.run) to your localhost, we can use the following commands to help you solve the problem.
+On Ubuntu18.04 for example.
+You can download the [idafree70_linux.run](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_linux.run) to your localhost, and use the following commands to install IDA.

 ```shell
 git clone https://github.com/AngelKitty/IDA7.0.git